Balance of Power – Normal and Hidden Divergences

 For the same Microsoft chart from July 1st, 2016, you can see that the markets opened with a gap and formed a high within the first hour of trading.

-However, the balance of power made lower highs while the price was consolidating, indicating a bearish divergence.
+However, the balance of power indicator made lower highs while the price was consolidating, indicating a bearish divergence.
 Consequently, Microsoft began falling the rest of the day.

 Hidden Bullish Divergence